jsarnowski96/pysql-console/README.md

 # Introduction
 Bat-con is a simple program emulating the command line interface.
 Due to Python's limitations, some of the features introduced by this program are sort of workarounds (for example user authentication system or multiple `input()` parameters treated as a separate strings kept in `list()` object).
 Thus the code might look a bit groggy and unsophisticated in some places, but during the development process I'm going to polish some things up.

 Bat-con allows user to interact with MS SQL database and its content.
-In future I'm going to implement other functions such as SQL-XML converter, text editor or even system-wide operations.
+In future I'm going to implement other functions such as SQL-XML converter, text editor or even system-wide operations' support.

 # Current functionalities: